Action Search: Spotting Actions in Videos and Its Application to Temporal Action Localization: Introduction

+To get intuitions on how to automatically perform an efficient action search in video, we take notice of how humans approach the problem.
+In Figure \ref{fig:pull} (left), we show part of a search sequence a human observer carries out when asked to find the beginning of a \emph{Long Jump} action in a long video.
+This sequence reveals that the person can quickly find the spotting target (in $22$ search steps) without observing the entire video, which indicates the possible role temporal context plays in searching for actions.
+In this case, only a very small portion of the video is observed before the search successfully terminates.
+In fact, we observe a similar search pattern for different action targets and across different annotators.

-Traditional approaches that address the problem of temporal action localization rely on trimmed data to learn sophisticated models \cite{sparseprop, daps,shugao_cvpr2016,richard_cvpr2016,scnn}.
-These methods have achieved great success at detecting human actions.
-However, despite the encouraging progress, the goal of accurate detection remains elusive to automated systems.
-One of the main drawback of current detection methods is that they discard the sequence of steps human annotators follow to produce the final video annotations, which are inherently the only information from the annotation process used to train the detection models.
+Early approaches for temporal action localization rely on trimmed data to learn sophisticated models \cite{oneata_cvpr2014,res3d,ssn}.
+These methods achieve great success at detecting human actions.
+Despite the encouraging progress in action localization and the attention it is recently attracting, the goal of accurate detection remains elusive to automated systems.
+A main drawback of current detection methods is that they do not exploit (and totally discard) the search process human annotators follow to produce the final temporal annotations, which are inherently the only information from the annotation process used to train these detection models.
+As such, these methods need to scan the whole video in an exhaustive manner (either by observing all video frames or a uniform temporal subsampling of them) to detect human actions.
+This is inefficient; thus, it is crucial to investigate methods that observe the smallest percentage of the video and maintain a state-of-the-art mAP.
+This naturally leads to faster, more efficient methods, which implies that \emph{action spotting} is essential for temporal action localization.

-Consider the illustration in Figure \ref{fig:pull}.
-It depicts the search process of a human finding the starting time of a \textit{Long Jump} action in a video.
-The sequence of search steps reveals that the person can quickly find the activity and then smartly refine the beginning of the action.
-Since humans are remarkably good in finding activities in a video sequence, the process in which they tackle this task must be an efficient and informative search process.
-Therefore, inspired by human performance in this search task, we seek to develop a computational method that that mimics this human search process accurately, which we expect to lead to better and more efficient detection performance.
-As such, we introduce a new approach that focuses on learning to search for human activities by imitating the way human annotators do.

-\textbf{Contributions.} (i) We propose \textit{Action Search}, a novel approach that mimics the way humans annotate activities in untrimmed video sequences.
-It uses a Recurrent Neural Network to efficiently search for activities in a video and determine the time boundaries during which these activities occur. \textit{Action Search} achieves state-of-the-art results on the THUMOS14 dataset \cite{thumos14}. (ii) To address the lack of data on the behavior of human annotators, we put forward \textit{action searches}, a new dataset composed of the search histories of human annotators for the THUMOS14 dataset \cite{thumos14}.